joek295/dotfiles/readme.md

 into $HOME whenever I clone this repository is not in ./links/, but should still be in the correct directory structure.

+## Installation of Dotfiles:

+1. Clone this repository.

+2. Ensure that all files to install are in the ./links/ folder.

+3. Run ./install.sh